George T Whitesides, CEO

 Michael P. Moses, Vice President of Operations for Virgin Galactic

-As the Vice President of Operations for Virgin Galactic, Mike oversees the commercial suborbital spaceflight program that will be operating from Spaceport America in New Mexico.
-He will be leading the team in all aspects of safe and successful spaceline operations, including White Knight 2 and Spaceship 2 vehicle processing, flight planning, customer training and flight crew operations.
+As Vice President of Operations for Virgin Galactic, Mike Moses oversees the commercial suborbital spaceflight program.
+He leads the team in all aspects of safe and successful spaceline operations, including WhiteKnightTwo and SpaceShipTwo vehicle processing, flight planning, customer training and flight crew operations.

 Enrico Palermo, Vice President, Operations for TSC

 Enrico Palermo is responsible for growing operations for The Spaceship Company (TSC), the aerospace production company founded by Virgin Galactic and Scaled Composites to build the world’s first fleet of commercial spaceships and carrier aircraft.
 As Vice President/Operations for TSC, Enrico oversees operations for the Mojave-based company, including engineering, supply chain, quality assurance, production and business infrastructure functions.

 Enrico joined Virgin Galactic in 2006, and has served as a key management team member for the SpaceShipTwo and WhiteKnightTwo development program.
 Enrico led TSC’s establishment from a business plan concept to a thriving spaceship production company.